treycole/reduced-wannier-representation/README.md

 # Reduced Wannier Representation for Topological Bands [(arXiv:2412.17084)](https://arxiv.org/abs/2412.17084)
 Code for the paper "Reduced Wannier Representation for Topological Bands" by Trey Cole and David Vanderbilt.

-Results are generated using the following packages
+The `LaTeX` source code and a pdf of the arXiv manuscript can be found in the [paper](/paper) folder.
+Results are generated using the notebooks and scripts found in the [calculations](/calculations) folder.
+The .py scripts are used for enhanced performance on more lengthy calculations, and the resulting figures are generated with the notebooks of the same name.
+The following packages are dependencies for running the code:
 - `pythtb`
 - `wanpy`

 The `wanpy` package adds functionality for computing maximally localized Wannier functions in `pythtb`, but has not yet been included in a release.
 The repository for `wanpy` is linked in this directory or can be found [here](https://github.com/treycole/WanPy).

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]